9th June 2020

 Make sure that they have experience in working with contractors and they are compliant, preferably accredited by an independent body like the Freelancer & Contractor Services Association (FCSA).
 Accreditation with FCSA assures that you are dealing with a firm that is not only HMRC compliant but is also tested annually against the FCSA Codes of Compliance by independent assessors.

-4. Level of work they do
+4. Level of work

-Make sure that the accountant will take the most weight off your shoulders.
+Make sure that the accountant will take the weight off your shoulders.
 Operating a limited company comes with a fair bit of administrative responsibilities, so it’s essential that your chosen accountant takes care of these for you.
 See if they offer secretarial services and if they deal with HMRC on your behalf.
 They speak HMRC’s language, so let them handle those phone calls for you.